mphe/TF2-ClassicMovement/README.md

 * Small speedboosts when changing direction
 * Whatever movement results by combining any of these above

+You can find the AlliedModders thread [here](https://forums.alliedmods.net/showthread.php?p=2499264).

 ## Setup
 ### Installation

-Download [classicmovement.smx]() or compile it yourself and move it into your `addons/sourcemod/plugins/` folder.
+Download [classicmovement.smx](http://www.sourcemod.net/vbcompiler.php?file_id=161150) or compile it yourself and move it into your `addons/sourcemod/plugins/` folder.

 ### Configuration